-Reporting Absences –
+Reporting Absences – New Beginning November 5th!

 Students are responsible for all course work and assignments while absent.
 A doctor’s note is required when missing an examination or culminating tasks due to illness.

 Students who miss one or more classes during the school day will not be allowed to participate in any co-curricular activity at the end of that school day without the permission of the school administration.

 |1 to 5 Absences||Call home by the automated attendance system |

 Teacher will contact home at 5 absences